ML-KULeuven/socceraction/docs/documentation/spadl/spadl.rst

   `other` and `none`.
 For Wyscout, which does not distinguish between the head and other body parts a special body part `head/other` is used.

+All actions, except for some dribbles, are derived from an event in the original event stream data.
+They can be linked back to the original data by the `original_event_id` attribute.
+Synthetic dribbles are added to fill gaps between two events.
+These synthetic dribbles do not have an `original_event_id`.

 Example
 -------